Supplemental Security Income (SSI)

 To receive SSI you must also live in the U.S. or Northern Mariana Islands, and you must be a U.S. citizen or noncitizen lawfully admitted for permanent residence.
 Some noncitizens granted special status by the Immigration and Naturalization Service may be eligible.

-PAYMENTS: As of January 2013, the amount of SSI benefits available per month is $710 for a single person, and $1,066 for a couple.
+PAYMENTS: Effective January 1, 2020 the Federal benefit rate is $783 for an individual and $1,175 for a couple.
 You may get more if you live in a state that adds to the SSI check.
-Currently, the states the supplement the basic SSI check are California, District of Columbia, Hawaii, Massachusetts, Nevada, New Jersey, New York, Pennsylvania, Rhode Island, and Vermont.
-For more information, visit State Assistance Programs for SSI Recipients.
+Currently, the states the supplement the basic SSI check are California, District of Columbia, Hawaii, Nevada, New Jersey, New York, Pennsylvania, Rhode Island, and Vermont.

 APPLYING FOR SSI: To apply for SSI benefits, visit your local Social Security office.
 You can call the Social Security Administration at 1-800-772-1213 to schedule an appointment with a representative who will guide you through the application process.
 You can call between the hours of 7 a.m. to 7 p.m. on business days.
 People who are deaf or hard of hearing can call Social Security's toll-free TTY number, 1-800-325-0778.
 Other resources: